 Camping might be a good option if you enjoy nature and don’t mind sleeping in a tent.
 We for example, always travel with a lightweight tent, sleeping bags and pads, because you never know when you might need it.
 There are two ways of camping, one is to pay for a camping spot on an official camping ground.
 The other option is called stealth camping, which is our preferred way of camping.
 To learn more about stealth camping click here.

 Hotels, though more expensive than any of the above mentioned options, you can pretty much count on finding them anywhere.
-Two apps for finding good hotel deals near you are Hoteles.com and Booking.com
+Two websites for finding good hotel deals are Hotels.com and Booking.com

 This can be a tricky one.
 Our suggestion is to do this while you are waiting for your flight in the airport terminal, that way you can use your local phone service that you already have.
 If however, you are already away from home or you don’t have service on your phone, you can look for an Internet Café or public WiFi and chat with one of your banks representatives online.